schaubia/Exorestart/HD82943_Conference_Talking_Points_EN.md

 ## Appendix A. Literature Notes

-*Papers too large to upload - checked directly by title/DOI (full text where available):*

 **Goździewski & Maciejewski (2001), ApJ 563, L81**
 The first paper to raise the question of the system's dynamical stability.
 Shows that the originally announced two-planet Keplerian solution is self-destructing (unstable), and uses the MEGNO indicator to find the stability zones in parameter space - heuristically identifying a stable initial condition that reproduces the observed RV curve well.
 First work to identify the 2:1 commensurability as key to stability.